kornelski/pngquant/lib/MANUAL.md

     void log_flush_callback_function(const liq_attr*, void *user_info) {}

-Sets up callback function to be called when the library reports work progress or errors.
+Sets up callback function to be called when the library reports status or errors.
 The callback must not call any library functions.

-`user_info` value will be passed to the callback.
+`user_info` value will be passed through to the callback.
+It can be `NULL`.

 `NULL` callback clears the current callback.

 In the log callback the `message` is a zero-terminated string containing informative message to output.
-It is valid only until the callback returns.
+It is valid only until the callback returns, so you must copy it.

 `liq_set_log_flush_callback()` sets up callback function that will be called after the last log callback, which can be used to flush buffers and free resources used by the log callback.